The Ani script

 borrowed some Arabic and pieces from some south Indian scripts like Telugu.

 What's written on that shirt?

 A few people seem to be wearing shirts with Ani script on them.
 It's a text adapted from the book 'The Land Behind the World' by Anne Spencer Parry.
-It's nothing particularly interesting, but if for some reason you'd like to decipher it, the text is below.
-Beware, some of the words run onto the next line.
+Here's some shots of the screenprinting process:

 There are special letters for th, sh and ch.
 C, q and x are not normally used when writing English.
 For example "Lucy's quick xerox copier" becomes "Lusy's kwikk zeroks kopier".

 Letters can be doubled by putting a dot underneath them.

 Ani is written anticlockwise.
 Usually this means left to right, but there's no reason not to write

 it in any direction the basic shapes allow, even in a spiral.